Prashambhuta/my_projects/data_analysis/README.md

 2. [Hotel Bookings Analysis](hotel_booking_demand)

 ## Other
-1. Covid-19 data analysis by [Yanchang Zhao](http://rdatamining.com)
+1. US murders across state filtered by their region.
+[Report](other/US-murders.pdf)